 Did the learner understand the material in the microlesson?
 Great, time for the next one.

-Would it be better for the learner to do this microlesson again?
 No problem, he or she is not tired out from a long, educational session.

 This is especially true for video-based microlessons.
 The video can be watched as many times as needed.
 Since it is short, it is not a big investment in time or motivation.
 Once the material has been learned, the next video in the course can be accessed.